eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 # Listener (or how to use callbacks with iceoryx)

+## Threadsafety
+The Listener is threadsafe and can be used without restrictions.

 ## Introduction

 For an introduction into the terminology please read the Glossary in the